tagucci/summarization/README.md

 # summarization

+- LexRank

-implementation of summarization algorithm by python
+Graph based summarization algorithm by [Erkan and Radev, 2004]